Indigenous Australians: Recreation and sport

 Though lost to history, many traditional forms of recreation were played and while these varied from tribe to tribe, there were often similarities.
 Ball games were quite popular and played by tribes across Australia, as were games based on use of weapons.
 There is extensive documented evidence of traditional football games being played.
 Perhaps the most documented is a game popularly played by tribes in western Victorian regions of the Wimmera, Mallee and Millewa by the Djab wurrung, Jardwadjali and Jarijari people.
 Known as Marn Grook, it was a type of kick and catch football game played with a ball made of possum hide.
 According to some accounts, it was played as far away as the Yarra Valley by the Wurundjeri people, Gippsland by the Gunai people, and the Riverina in south-western New South Wales.
 Some historians claim that Marn Grook had a role in the formation of Australian rules football, and many Aboriginal people, from children in remote communities to professional players at the highest level, the Australian Football League, play the modern game.
-Well-known players include Graham Farmer, Gavin Wanganeen and Adam Goodes.
+Well-known players include Graham Farmer, Gavin Wanganeen, Adam Goodes and Lance Franklin.
 Goodes was also the Australian of the Year for 2014.

 A team of Aboriginal cricketers from the Western District of Victoria toured England in 1868, making it the first Australian sports team to travel overseas.
 Cricketer and Australian rules football pioneer Tom Wills coached the team in an Aboriginal language he learnt as a child, and Charles Lawrence accompanied them to England.
 Johnny Mullagh, the team's star player, was regarded as one of the era's finest batsmen.

-Evonne Goolagong became the world number-one ranked female tennis player, with 14 tennis titles.
+Evonne Goolagong became the world number-one ranked female tennis player, with 14 major tennis titles.
+Ashleigh Barty, inspired by Goolagong, also reached number-one and won three major singles titles.
 Sprinter Cathy Freeman earned gold medals in the Olympics, World Championships, and Commonwealth Games.
 Lionel Rose earned a world title in boxing.
 Arthur Beetson, Laurie Daley and Gorden Tallis captained Australia in rugby league, while Mark Ella captained Australia in rugby union.
 Nathan Jawai and Patty Mills have played in the National Basketball Association.

 Sporting teams include the Indigenous All-Stars, Flying Boomerangs and Indigenous Team of the Century in Australian rules football, and the Indigenous All Stars, NSW Koori Knockout and the Murri Rugby League Team in rugby league.